Children's Online Privacy Protection Act: Guidelines for Advertising According to COPPA Laws

 Introduction

-• Instead of giving up on publishing or advertising in the kids' space, publishers and advertisers who can lean into COPPA compliance will find untapped opportunities.
+- While tools and platforms to enable digital advertising within COPPA requirements are rare, rather than giving up on publishing or advertising in the kids' space, publishers and advertisers who can lean into COPPA compliance will find untapped revenue opportunities.

 For years, the Children's Online Privacy Protection Act (COPPA) has been a major point of concern for both advertisers and publishers.
 The law serves a very real and growing need to keep kids safe from predatory tracking and advertising practices online, but in some ways, it has also limited those in digital advertising.